danielkingori/phoenix/docs/facebook-comment-collection.md

 or simply `Downloads` if you didn't.

 #### 6. Upload files.
-Upload all the files you save to the proper folder in the cloud.
+Upload all the files you save to the proper folder for processing, in the cloud or locally.

 #### 7. Parse the comments.
 Next, run the facebook comment parsing script as per the [scrape overview](docs/scrape_overview.md).